Dynamical Formation of Charged Wormholes: The wormhole solution with electric field

 \subsection{The equations}

-In this section, we construct a wormhole solution sourced by an electric field and a negative energy null dust, motivated from two-dimensional Casimir energy \cite{Maldacena:2018gjk}.
-Moreover, we only consider the case where the spacetime is static and spherically symmetric.
+In this section, we construct a wormhole solution sourced by an electric field and a negative energy in the form of bidirectional null dust.
+We only consider the case where the spacetime is static and spherically symmetric.
 Thus, the metric and energy-momentum tensor have the following form by using arbitrary functions $f(r)$, $\psi(r)$ and $\epsilon(r)$ \footnote{We remark that our solution is not included in the series in Ref.~\cite{Kim:2024mam}, where they assumed asymptotically flatness.
-We will see that we cannot construct asymptotically flat wormhole by this setup.} ;
+We will see that we cannot construct an asymptotically flat wormhole with this setup.} ;

 and

 Note that Eq.~\eqref{gean} is the most general form of a static and spherically symmetric metric. $\tensor[]{T}{_{\mathrm{(EM)}} ^\mu _\nu}$ is the energy-momentum tensor of electromagnetic fields, which has the form $ F^{tr} = e^{-\psi(r)} Q/r^2$ .
 It is the general form of the solution of Maxwell's equation in static and spherically symmetric spacetime, and $Q$ is a constant of integration which we will regard as electric charge (see App.~\ref{emtemf}).
 We assume $Q>0$ without loss of generality. $\tensor[]{T}{_{\mathrm{(dust)}} ^\mu _\nu}$ is the energy-momentum tensor of bidirectional null dust, which, we assume, has negative energy $\epsilon < 0$.
 Since $\tensor[]{T}{^\mu _\nu}$ satisfies the conservation law $\tensor[]{T}{^\mu ^\nu _{; \nu}} = 0$, the energy density of bidirectional null dust should have the form \cite{Hayward:2002pm}